AnssetRG/SimpleApp_AudiGest/README.md

 $ sudo apt-get install --reinstall libxcb-xinerama0
 ```

-Then go to env/lib/python3.9/site-packages/cv2/qt/ and delete **Plugins** folder.
+Then go to your enviroment directory and search env/lib/python3.9/site-packages/cv2/qt/ then delete **Plugins** folder.

 FFMPEG